roverwing/RoverWingLibrary/docs/installation.rst

   }

-Class Rover is defined in RoverWing.h; this class describes the RoverWing board.
-To access the RoverWing board, you need to create an object of type Rover and then initialize it using begin() function.
+Class Rover is defined in :file:`RoverWing.h`; this class describes the RoverWing board.
+To access the RoverWing board, you need to create an object of type Rover and then initialize it using :func:`begin()` function.
 You can use any name you like, but you can only have one object of class Rover in your sketch.

-Since the Feather board communicates with the RoverWing using I2C protocol, you need to call Wire.begin() before initializing the RoverWing.
-It is advised that you use fast mode (400 kHz) I2C; if your feather board doesn't support it, or you have trouble connecting, comment Wire.setClock() line to use default speed (100 kHz).
+Since the Feather board communicates with the RoverWing using I2C protocol, you need to call :expr:`Wire.begin()` before initializing the RoverWing.
+It is advised that you use fast mode (400 kHz) I2C; if your feather board doesn't support it, or you have trouble connecting, comment :expr:`Wire.setClock()` line to use default speed (100 kHz).

 To test your setup, open the serial monitor (at 9600 bps) and run